the2dl/SSDT/README.md

 Sometimes you don't want to install Python on every endpoint, not a problem!
 Utilize pyinstaller to build a version for your underlying OS.

-From within the flask app directory:
+From within the flask app directory (change this to pyinstaller without .exe if you're on a Linux based system):

 `pyinstaller.exe -w -F --add-data "templates;templates" --add-data "static;static" app.py`